intuition-dev/INTUITION2/docs/webs.md

 There are many navigation libraries on github - a way to create a navbar, and we leverage one in here.
 In advanced docs we review some nav libs, but not here.

-And as mentioned at the start: there are 12 example of very different web-apps, you should study a few to see how we chose to layout things so you get your own ideas.
+And as mentioned at the start: there are 12 example of very different Web Apps, you should study a few to see how we chose to layout things so you get your own ideas.

 ---